Dynamic survival analysis: modelling the hazard function via ordinary differential equations: Modelling the hazard function through ODEs

-Note that any given smooth hazard function $\tilde{h}$ may be trivially formulated as the solution of a non-autonomous ODE, with $\psi_{\btheta}(\tilde{h},t) = \tilde{h}'(t)$.
-It would be interesting to understand when an how any given hazard function (\textit{e.g.}~for the Weibull distribution, see Section~\ref{sec:1stOODE}) can be written in terms of an initial value problem with autonomous ODEs as in \eqref{eq:aut_ode}, establishing the corresponding minimal dimension of $\bY$, with a simple enough $\psi_{\theta}$.
-In fact, \cite{kunze1999} show how a target smooth function may be arbitrarily close to the solution of an autonomous ODE, using an $N$ degree polynomial $\psi(x)$, for $N$ sufficiently large.
-However, the principal concern of this paper consists of exploring the use of autonomous systems of ODEs, as in \eqref{eq:aut_ode}, \textit{to model} the hazard function $h$, filling a void in the current literature.
-As opposed to time dependent non-autonomous systems, autonomous systems provide qualitative insights about the dynamic evolution of the system.
+As opposed to time dependent non-autonomous ODEs, autonomous ODEs provide qualitative insights regarding the dynamic evolution of the system.
+In Section \ref{sec:examples}, we present an example illustrating a qualitative analysis of a system of ODEs, which shows how the solutions evolve over time by examining their equilibrium points.
 Since the times of Isaac Newton, autonomous ODEs have been used to model systems by stating principles or laws, namely, the vector field $\psi_{\btheta}$, that remain fixed in time.
-This powerful tool has been successfully used to model all sorts of phenomena through ``basic rules'', ranging from a variety of areas such as physics, chemistry, biology, epidemics, and sociology, to name but a few \citep[see][for example]{borzi2022}.
+This powerful tool has been successfully used to model all sorts of phenomena through ``basic rules'', ranging from a variety of areas such as physics, chemistry, biology, epidemics, and sociology, to name but a few \citep{borzi2022}.
 Our goal is to harness this powerful tool to model hazard functions, for specific problems, based on basic rules dictated by the structure of the system of ODEs.
 In fact, general qualitative descriptions of hazard functions are already common in survival analysis and reliability \citep{simes:1985,royston:2002,rubio:2019,meeker:2022}.
-Here we aim to go one step further, turning qualitative assessments into basic interpretable rules, as a tool for modelling hazard functions, as will be explained in the following examples.
+Here we aim to go one step further, turning qualitative assessments into basic interpretable rules, as a tool for modelling hazard functions, as will be explained in the examples in Section \ref{sec:examples}.